peilun-he/PDSim/README.md

    docker run -p 8787:8787 --name pdsim1  pdsim
    ```

-4. Open browser and go to `localhost:8787`.
+4. Open the browser and go to `localhost:8787`.
 The default username is `rstudio` and
-   the random password is available in terminal.
+   the random password is available in the terminal.
 5. Finally, you can use PDSim by running

    ```r